Sidekiq worker attributes

 Data consistency Description Guideline

 :delayed The job prefers replicas, but switches to the primary for writes.
 When encountering replication lag before the job starts, the job is retried once.
 If the replica is still not up to date on the next retry, it switches to the primary.
 It should be used for jobs where delaying execution further typically does not matter, such as cache expiration or web hooks execution.
+It should not be used for jobs where retry is disabled, such as cron jobs.

 In all cases workers read either from a replica that is fully caught up, or from the primary node, so data consistency is always ensured.